David-Parker/GoldenEye/README.md

 /proc/goldeneye
 ```

 <b>WARNING</b>: GoldenEye will occupy all processors while in operation and will starve your kernel.
-Please do not run this tool unless you are aware of the risks associated.
+Please do not run this tool unless you are aware of the associated risks.
+<br><br>

-How to use (tested on Debian/Ubuntu 18.04+ based distros):
+# How to use
+Tested on Debian/Ubuntu 18.04+ based distros:
 1) git clone GoldenEye.git
 2) Ensure required GNU compilation toolchain is installed on your machine. "sudo apt-get install build-essential" should be sufficient.
 3) In git directory, build GoldenEye against your machine's Linux headers with "make".